Tennessee’s Statute of Limitations for Auto Accident Claims Is Just One Year

 After a crash, you probably have a lot on your mind.
 You and your loved ones may need medical care for serious injuries, which can include everything from prolonged stays in the hospital and even surgery to weeks or months of rehabilitation.
 In addition, you may be worried about when you’ll recover enough to go back to work and once again start earning the paychecks you and your family depend on.

-To further complicate matters, Tennessee’s statute of limitations is one year after the date of your accident.
+To further complicate matters, Tennessee’s statute of limitations for car accident injury claims is only one year after the date of your accident.
 That means unless your claim has been filed with the insurance company by the one-year anniversary of the crash, you can’t get compensation.
 It’s important to remember that claims aren’t automatically submitted once you begin the process or even when you hire a lawyer, as preliminary steps must be taken.
 That’s why it’s vital to contact a lawyer right away.

 At Ponce Law, our Nashville car accident attorneys want to help you get the money you deserve.
 However, we also need time to collect evidence and prepare your claim to the best of our ability—and that’s why calling us in the hours or days after the crash is important.
 Don’t wait to get the help you need—contact us now for a free consultation.